Sio Moore: College career

 While attending the University of Connecticut, he played for the Connecticut Huskies football team from 2008 to 2012.
 During his college career, he totaled 274 tackles, 16 quarterback sacks and four interceptions.
 Following his senior season in 2012, he was a first-team All-Big East Conference selection and was invited to play in both the East-West Shrine Game and the Senior Bowl.

 Professional career

 Oakland Raiders

-Moore was selected by the Oakland Raiders in the third round, with the 66th overall pick, of the 2013 NFL Draft.
-On October 27, 2013, Moore picked up 2 sacks and 5 tackles in a 21-18 win against the Pittsburgh Steelers.
+Moore was selected by the Oakland Raiders in the third round, with the 66th overall pick, of the 2013 NFL draft.
+On 27 October 2013, Moore picked up 2 sacks and 5 tackles in a 21-18 win against the Pittsburgh Steelers.
+He was named to the PFWA All-Rookie Team.

 Indianapolis Colts

-On September 4, 2015, Moore was traded to the Indianapolis Colts for sixth round pick in the 2016 NFL draft.
-He was released by the Colts on October 4, 2016.
+On 4 September 2015, Moore was traded to the Indianapolis Colts for a sixth round pick (Cory James) in the 2016 NFL draft.
+He was released by the Colts on 4 October 2016.

 Kansas City Chiefs

-Moore was signed by the Kansas City Chiefs on October 7, 2016.
-On November 1, 2016, he was released by the Chiefs.
+Moore was signed by the Kansas City Chiefs on 7 October 2016.
+On 1 November 2016, he was released by the Chiefs.

 Arizona Cardinals

-On November 22, 2016, Moore was signed by the Arizona Cardinals.
+On 22 November 2016, Moore was signed by the Arizona Cardinals.

 Houston Texans

-On June 3, 2017, Moore signed with the Houston Texans.
-On September 1, 2017, he was released by the Texans.
+On 3 June 2017, Moore signed with the Houston Texans.
+On 1 September 2017, he was released by the Texans.